mrmeizongo/Xpilot/README.md

 |    Rudder     |  4  |
 | AUX1/2 - Mode |  5  |

 Can use both aileron channel outputs to individual aileron servos or both aileron servos can be connected to one aileron channel output using a Y-cable extension.
+If ailerons are wired independently, they can be used as flaperons by activating USE_FLAPERONS in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h)
 Flying wings require individual aileron channel control.
 Connect ailerons, elevator and rudder servos to Arduino Nano as shown below.
 This can be changed in [SystemConfig.h](lib/SystemConfig/src/SystemConfig.h).

 | CHANNEL  | PIN |